seanox/xml-micro-exchange-php/manual/README.md

 exchange on the Internet.
 Inspired by JSON-Storages the idea of a feature-rich equivalent based on XML, XPath and XSLT was born.
-The focus should be on a public, volatile and short-term data exchange for (static) web applications and IoT -- Just exchange data without a own server landscape.
+The focus should be on a public, volatile and short-term data exchange for (static) web applications and IoT.

+-- Just exchange data without a own server landscape.

 ## Installation